 How long will it take to build the CLC Teardrop Camper?

-Let's say 250 hours.
+Feedback from many builders indicates that 250 hours is average.
 Basic assembly goes very quickly, and most will have the shell complete after a few weeks of evenings and weekends.
 Coating, sanding, and finishing are straightforward but moderately time-consuming.
 The fit-out (galley, electrical system, interior liner, and so on) will vary a lot from project to project.
 Some builders will keep it really simple, others will outfit their teardrops with extravagant electrical systems and galley fittings.
 That's part of the fun of doing it yourself!

 How much room do I need to build?